 B.Eng.
 (Memorial), M.Eng., PhD (McMaster), P.Eng.

-Chair, Electrical and Computer
+Department Head, Electrical and Computer Engineering

 Born and raised in St. John's, I did the B.Eng.
 (Electrical) degree at Memorial University from 1984 through 1990.
 Following this I moved to Ottawa to work in the high-tech industry with Newbridge Networks (now Alcatel).
 After two years in industry I returned to school, this time at McMaster University in Hamilton, Ontario where I completed the M.Eng.
 (Electrical & Computer) in 1995 and PhD (Electrical & Computer Engineering) in 2000.
 I joined the faculty at Memorial in 1998.